Natural solution of SUSY $\mu$ problem from modulus stabilization in modular flavor model: Regeneration of naturally small following modulus stabilization

 When the modulus field is stabilized near $i\infty$, similar to the case where modulus VEV lies in the vicinity of $\omega$, the exponentiation power $l$ of deviation parameter $\epsilon$ in the suppression factor for the $H_u H_d$ bilinear can also be proven~\cite{Novichkov:2021evw} to depend only on the $\mathbb{Z}^T_3$ charge of $H_u, H_d$, rather than the explicit form of modular forms.
 Since the coefficient of $\epsilon^l$ cannot be simply determined and may involve additional suppression factors, we opt to directly calculate the suppression factor and the coefficient for the bilinear $H_uH_d$ using an explicit model construction.

-Although the scalar potential for the modulus generally diverges as $\tau\ra i\infty$, the introduction of nilpotent Goldstino $\textbf{X}_{nl}$ superfield or multiple moduli/matter fields may alter the shape of the scalar potential at intermediate values of $\tau$, making it possible to stabilize the modulus at $\tau_0$ with an intermediate value of $\Im\tau_0$ (for example, $\Im\tau_0\sim 5-10$)~\footnote{For example, we can choose the form of ${\cal P}(j(\tau))=j(\tau)-j(i \Im\tau_0 )$ (or other polynomials that contain such a factor) so as that $i\Im\tau_0$ is a solution of ${\cal P}(j(\tau))=0$, consequently being an extrema of the scalar potential.}.
-Detailed discussions on such a possibility will be given in our subsequent studies.
+Although the scalar potential for the modulus generally diverges as $\tau\ra i\infty$, the introduction of nilpotent Goldstino $\textbf{X}_{nl}$ superfield or multiple moduli/matter fields may alter the shape of the scalar potential at intermediate values of $\tau$, making it possible to stabilize the modulus at $\tau_0$ with an intermediate value of $\Im\tau_0$ (for example, $\Im\tau_0\sim 5-10$).
+Detailed discussions on such a possibility will be given in our subsequent studies~\footnote{For example, we can choose the form ${\cal P}(j(\tau))=(j(\tau)-j(i \Im\tau_0 ))^2$ (or other polynomials that contain such a factor) so as that $i\Im\tau_0$ is a solution of ${\cal P}(j(\tau))={\cal P}^\pr(j(\tau))=0$, consequently being an extrema of the scalar potential.
+It is also possible to change the shape of scalar potential near $i\infty$ by introducing non-minimal gravitational couplings of modulus fields to Ricci scalar~\cite{Nonmimimal:GR}.
+After transforming back from the Jordan frame to Einstein frame, the modulus field can be stabilized at intermediate values of $\tau$ more easily with the transformed scalar potential.}.
 In this work, we just concentrate on the implications of modulus stabilization at an intermediate value of $\Im\tau$ on the SUSY $\mu$-problem.
 Note that the stabilized VEV $\tau_0$ (with an intermediate value $\Im\tau_0$) can be regarded as lying close to the $i\infty$ fixed point.